 - Now, look up the definition in a dictionary.
 Compare your guess to the denotation.

-Frame the Grammar Minilesson with Free Writing
+2. Frame the Grammar Mini-lesson with Free Writing

-When I conduct a minilesson for a grammar skill, I like to begin by engaging students in a writing task.
+When I conduct a mini-lesson for a grammar skill, I like to begin by engaging students in a writing task.
 For example, if I were introducing fragments, I would give students a writing prompt (about an odd news story, an interesting question, or a political cartoon, for instance), and students would free write for about five minutes.
 Then, I would have them put their response aside and proceed with that day’s grammar topic.
 (By the way, I don’t tell them what grammar concept I am covering for the day until they have completed the free write).

 This type of lesson generally resonates with students because it answers the question, “Why do I need this?” perfectly.

-Emphasize Students’ Interests in Worksheets
+3. Emphasize Students’ Interests

-So this one is big.
+When it comes to engaging grammar lessons, this one is big.
 My students know I am receptive to their ideas, and they frequently request that I make sentences that use their names or that are about a certain topic.
 It’s the nerd in me, but I absolutely love that and do my best to accommodate.
 My Rules for Commas and Semicolons lesson uses student names, for example.
 During homecoming week, I try to incorporate grammar sentences about the football game, the variety, show, the pep assembly, and the dance.

 Along the same lines, I try to pay attention to television shows and movies my students enjoy.
-One of my kiddos last year was SOOOOO disengaged it wasn’t even funny.
+One of my kiddos one year was SOOOOO disengaged it wasn’t even funny.
 Randomly one day, he asked me if I would make some of the grammar practice sentences about the show My Strange Addiction.
 Trying to hide my excitement, I responded, “Sure” with a little smile and then turned my back before my face broke into the kind giant grin you always see on Christmas morning.
 (I ran home and made that puppy right away!)
-I wish you could have seen his expression the next day when he realized I had, indeed, made the sentence types worksheet he requested.
+I wish you could have seen his expression the next day when he realized I had, indeed, made the sentence types activity he requested.

-Use Mentor Sentences from Nostalgic Children’s Books
+4. Use Mentor Sentences from Nostalgic Children’s Books

 As students grow older, I always look for ways to keep them engaged with light-hearted, classic picture books.
 Truly, there is something special about children’s literature, and I strongly believe it should be read and cherished at all ages, not just preschool.